 - The Themed piece should be written from the students’ personal voice and perspective.
 Take care to not make it sound like a school assignment!
 The judges want to see your creativity and personality in the piece.

 Judging: Teams of teachers across the nation will judge entries using a secure judging site.
-Entries with top scores will be selected for the Superior Writing award.
+Entries with top scores will be selected for the Achievement Award in Writing First Class.
 Writings are judged holistically on content, purpose, audience, tone, word choice, organization, development, and style.

 If you are interested in signing up to judge, please email email@example.com.